nodeshift-archived/nodeshift.site.source/README.md

 ## Source Files for https://nodeshift.dev

+# DEPRECATED

+This is no longer being used for the Website source.
+Website Source will love at https://github.com/nodeshift/nodeshift.github.io where a github action will publish on pushes to master

 This repository contains the [Hugo](https://gohugo.io) project which is used to generate the static files for the website.
 Those static files live in https://github.com/nodeshift/nodeshift.github.io.
 But